switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

 ---
 layout: page
-title: Manually building a tile server (16.04.2 LTS)
+title: Manually building a tile server (18.04 LTS)
-permalink: /serving-tiles/manually-building-a-tile-server-16-04-2-lts/
+permalink: /serving-tiles/manually-building-a-tile-server-18-04-lts/
 ---

 This page describes how to install, setup and configure all the necessary software to operate your own tile server.
-The step-by-step instructions are written for [Ubuntu Linux](http://www.ubuntu.com/) 16.04.2 LTS (Xenial Xerus).
+The step-by-step instructions are written for [Ubuntu Linux](http://www.ubuntu.com/) 18.04 LTS (Bionic Beaver).

 # Software installation

 The OSM tile server stack is a collection of programs and libraries that work together to create a tile server.
 As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
-This tutorial describes the most standard version that is also used on the main OpenStreetMap.org tile server.
+This tutorial describes the most standard version that is also likely to be used on the main OpenStreetMap.org tile server when 18.04.1 is released.

 It consists of 5 main components: mod_tile, renderd, mapnik, osm2pgsql and a postgresql/postgis database.
 Mod_tile is an apache module that serves cached tiles and decides which tiles need re-rendering - either because they are not yet cached or because they are outdated.
 Renderd provides a priority queueing system for rendering requests to manage and smooth out the load from rendering requests.
 Mapnik is the software library that does the actual rendering and is used by renderd.

-Note that these instructions are have been written and tested against a newly-installed Ubuntu 16.04 server.
+Note that these instructions are have been written and tested against a newly-installed Ubuntu 18.04 server.
 If you have got other versions of some software already installed (perhaps you upgraded from an earlier Ubuntu version, or you set up some PPAs to load from) then you may need to make some adjustments.

 In order to build these components, a variety of dependencies need to be installed first:

-    sudo apt install libboost-all-dev git-core tar unzip wget bzip2 build-essential autoconf libtool libxml2-dev libgeos-dev libgeos++-dev libpq-dev libbz2-dev libproj-dev munin-node munin libprotobuf-c0-dev protobuf-c-compiler libfreetype6-dev libpng12-dev libtiff5-dev libicu-dev libgdal-dev libcairo-dev libcairomm-1.0-dev apache2 apache2-dev libagg-dev liblua5.2-dev ttf-unifont lua5.1 liblua5.1-dev libgeotiff-epsg
+    sudo apt install libboost-all-dev git-core tar unzip wget bzip2 build-essential autoconf libtool libxml2-dev libgeos-dev libgeos++-dev libpq-dev libbz2-dev libproj-dev munin-node munin libprotobuf-c0-dev protobuf-c-compiler libfreetype6-dev libtiff5-dev libicu-dev libgdal-dev libcairo-dev libcairomm-1.0-dev apache2 apache2-dev libagg-dev liblua5.2-dev ttf-unifont lua5.1 liblua5.1-dev libgeotiff-epsg

 Say yes to install.
 This will take a while, so go and have a cup of tea.
 This list includes various utilities and libraries, the Apache web server, and "carto" which is used to convert Carto-CSS stylesheets into something that "mapnik" the map renderer can understand.
 When that is complete, install the second set of prerequisites:
 # Installing postgresql / postgis

 On Ubuntu there are pre-packaged versions of both postgis and postgresql, so these can simply be installed via the Ubuntu package manager.

-    sudo apt-get install postgresql postgresql-contrib postgis postgresql-9.5-postgis-2.2
+    sudo apt-get install postgresql postgresql-contrib postgis postgresql-10-postgis-2.4

 Here "postgresql" is the database we're going to store map data and "postgis" adds some extra graphical support to it.
 Again, say yes to install.